 The Waterboy is a 1998 film starring Adam Sandler and Henry Winkler.
-Sandler plays Bobby Boucher (pronounced ''Boo-SHAY''), is a socially inept (but also intelligent), stuttering water boy with hidden anger issues due to constant teasing and his mother's excessive sheltering.
-It is discovered that Bobby's anger issues make him an extrordinary football player.
-This transfers to the coach and the rest of the team on the final game.
+Sandler plays Bobby Boucher (pronounced ''Boo-SHAY''), a socially inept (but also intelligent), stuttering waterboy with hidden anger issues due to constant teasing and his mother's (Kathy Bates) excessive sheltering.
+It is discovered that Bobby's anger issues make him an extraordinary football player.
+This transfers to the coach and the rest of the team.

 Artistic License - Biology: Bobby tackles his biology professor over the fact that alligators get ornery because of their enlarged medulla oblongata, leading to more aggressive emotions, instead of Mama Boucher's explanation that "they got all them teeth and no toothbrush".
 They're both wrong, because the medulla oblongata has absolutely nothing to do with emotions, being responsible for breathing and heart rate.
 The amygdala is responsible for emotions.

 Book Dumb: Apparently, Bobby's lack of common knowledge is a result of his sheltered upbringing, rather than some learning disability.

 Brick Joke: When interviewed at the final game, Vicki tells the sideline interviewer (former football great Lynn Swann) that the final score of the Bourbon Bowl will be 30-27, claiming "That ain't no guess— that's what it's gon be!" in an angry tone when questioned by Swann.
 With five seconds left in the game, the Mud Dogs are down 24-27 and are in field goal range, but decide to go for the win rather than the tie (which, if successful, would give them a 30-27 win).
 Swann looks at Vicki in disbelief, and she responds with a smug "I told you so" look.